PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Amplifying Privacy Risk with PreCurious

-With no knowledge of specific PEFT methods in $\mathcal{T}_\text{ft}$, a straw-man method for accelerating the memorization stage in the fine-tuning data domain $\mathcal{D}$ is warming up the backbone with fully fine-tuning.
-Thus, for \textit{selective} PEFTs such as Head-FT or Bitfit-FT, the starting point for these trainable parts is already optimized before for the domain $\mathcal{D}$, thus further tuning on these parameters can focus on learning the residuals or adjustments necessary to adapt the already domain-tuned representations of the base model to the specific tasks or nuances of $D_\text{ft}$.
+With no knowledge of specific PEFT methods in $\mathcal{T}_\text{ft}$, we propose a basic method for accelerating the memorization stage in the fine-tuning data domain $\mathcal{D}$ by fully fine-tuning on $D_\text{aux}$.
+Thus, for \textit{selective} PEFTs such as Head-FT or Bitfit-FT, the starting point for these trainable parts is already optimized for the domain $\mathcal{D}$, further tuning on these parameters can focus on learning the residuals or adjustments necessary to adapt the already domain-tuned representations of the base model to the nuances of $D_\text{ft}$.

 For \textit{additive} PEFTs such as Adapter~\cite{houlsby2019parameter} and \textit{reparameterization-based} PEFTs such as LoRA~\cite{hu2021lora}, the inserted modules and low-rank matrices are usually randomly initialized by the victim.
-It will take some iterations for these randomized parts to fit and enter the memorization-only stage, but it is faster than fine-tuning on $\theta_\text{pre}^{b}$ that is pre-trained over the out-of-domain public data.
+It will take some iterations for these randomized parts to fit and enter the memorization-only stage, but it is still faster than fine-tuning on $\theta_\text{pre}^\text{benign}$ that is pre-trained over the out-of-domain public data.